-The non-native aquatic macrophytes Myriophyllum spicatum was documented in Stockbridge Bowl during the 1997 DWM synoptic survey (Kennedy and Weinstein 2000).
+The non-native aquatic macrophytes Myriophyllum spicatum was documented in Stockbridge Bowl during the 1997 Division of Watershed Management (DWM) synoptic survey (Kennedy and Weinstein 2000).
 The Aquatic Life Use is assessed as impaired because of the presence of the non-native aquatic macrophyte.

 The Town of Stockbridge has been trying to draw down water levels in the Bowl for five years for management of aquatic plant species.
 In one year, leaves clogged the outlet allowing on a tiny trickle to Larrywaug Brook.
 In October 2005, heavy rains resulted in high water levels, so the lake could not be drawn down.
+(NOTE 2022 - draw down has not been done in recent years due to eliminate the negative impact on the freshwater mussel population.
+The statement about leaves clogging the outlet to a trickle is challenged by the Town of Stockbridge - prior to a gate installation, the accumulated leaves were cleaned out on a daily basis in the autumn.

-Fish from Stockbridge Bowl were collected by DWM in 1983 and fish tissue samples were analyzed for dioxins (Maietta undated).
+Fish from Stockbridge Bowl were collected by the Division of Watershed Management (DWM) in 1983 and fish tissue samples were analyzed for dioxins (Maietta undated).
 No site-specific fish consumption advisory was issued for this water body, so the Fish Consumption Use is not assessed.